Title 802 | Chapter 003 | Regulation 060REG

 If the matter has already been prosecuted to judgment, the board shall contact the prosecutorial agency to explore if a restitution order could be entered or the judgment amended to allow for the inclusion of the board as a recipient of restitution in the amount paid by the board to the victim or the claimant.(c)

-If the board is listed as a recipient of restitution in a final judgment or court order, the board shall notify the court, the prosecutorial agency, the Department of Corrections, or the Division of Probation and Parole in the event the offender fails to remit payments to the board as ordered by the court.(d)
+If the board is listed as a recipient of restitution in a final judgment or court order, the board shall notify the court, the prosecutorial agency, the Department of Corrections, or the Division of Probation and Parole if the offender fails to remit payments to the board as ordered by the court.(d)

-Such notice shall also be provided to the offender and/or his counsel of record in the criminal action wherein the court-imposed restitution.(2)
+Notice shall also be provided to the offender and his counsel of record in the criminal action wherein the court-imposed restitution.(2)

-After locating the offender, a first notice of debt letter shall be sent to the offender, notifying the offender concerning the indebtedness to the board, and including language about appeal rights.(a)
+After locating the offender, a first notice of debt letter shall be sent to the offender notifying the offender concerning the indebtedness to the board.
+The letter shall include language about appeal rights.(a)

 If the offender appeals the debt after receiving the notice of debt letter, the executive director of the Office of Claims and Appeals shall review the offender's appeal and the documentation for the underlying claim and issue a recommended order to the board recommending adjudication of the offender's appeal.
 The board shall render a decision on the offender's appeal at its next meeting, at which the offender shall have the opportunity to appear and be heard.(b)